Annulment

 Many people consider annulment if they are in a marriage where one partner does not want to have sexual relationship with one another.
 The wish to not have sex with your partner does not qualify you for annulment, but if one of the parties cannot have sexual relations that is grounds for annulment.

-Cost of Annulment
+Cost of Marriage Annulment

 Short-Term Marriage